 At an election meeting advertised to the Lawyer Chapter email list, people can share relevant information orally and state which position they would like to hold, followed by a majority vote.
 For those who are not able to attend, that information can be shared with the group by reading from a short statement of interest, as described above.

-Members can submit a statement of interest directly to Jake Mazeitis at email@example.com, and we can upload them to a Google form where members can vote electronically.
-We can check membership status, contact non-members who tried to vote, and circulated the election information to the list, etc.
+Members can submit a statement of interest directly to Princes Jefferson (email@example.com), and we can upload them to a Google form where members can vote electronically.
+We can check membership status, contact non-members who tried to vote, circulate the election information to the list,

 Plan and Execute Events